jueyang/know-your-tools/week1.md

       brew doctor
       ```

-      _you might some scary-looking messages, don't fret, we'll pause and take a look!_
+      _You might get some scary-looking messages, don't fret, we'll pause and take a look!_
   4. In iTerm/terminal, run the following commands:

     ```